ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/index.md

 ### How to run {#how-to-run}

-ClickHouse Keeper is bundled into the ClickHouse server package, just add configuration of `<keeper_server>` and start ClickHouse server as always.
+ClickHouse Keeper is bundled into the ClickHouse server package, just add configuration of `<keeper_server>` to your `/etc/your_path_to_config/clickhouse-server/config.xml` and start ClickHouse server as always.
 If you want to run standalone ClickHouse Keeper you can start it in a similar way with:

 ```bash
 clickhouse-keeper --config /etc/your_path_to_config/config.xml